Updated April 2026

 Disclose Everything to Your Insurer

 Always tell your insurer you are using your vehicle for rideshare or delivery.
-Non-disclosure can void your entire policy - including personal use cover.
+Non-disclosure can void your entire policy, including personal use cover.
 Be upfront about hours driven and which platforms you use.

 2

-Get Your Licences First
+Get Your Licensing Sorted First

 3